Why Marijuana Impairment Testing Must Be Made a Priority in Workers’ Comp

 Here’s a timeline of key events in the fast-moving cannabis legal landscape over the past 18 months:

 January 21, 2018: Vermont became the first state to legalize recreational marijuana through the legislature, rather than a ballot initiative.
 The previous eight states to legalize marijuana, along with Washington D.C., did so through a statewide vote.
-The measure allows the possession and recreational consumption of marijuana for adults over the age of 21.
+The measure allowed for the legalization of cannabis cultivation, but lawmakers failed to approve a plan to legalize the sale of cannabis.

 May 3, 2018: Voters in Maine legalized recreational marijuana through a ballot initiative back in 2016, but the government couldn’t implement the law due to repeated gubernatorial vetoes.
 The issue was resolved in May 2018, when the state’s House and Senate voted to override the veto once and for all.